andriktr/helm-release-viewer/README.md

 In order to test the helm chart, you can use the following command (make sure to define the correct path to the `values.yaml` file):

+If you have a local copy of the Helm-Release-Viewer repository, you can use the following commands to test the helm chart:

 ```bash
 # List chart templates
 helm template helm-release-viewer helm-release-viewer --namespace helm-release-viewer --values values.yaml --debug